nanguoyu/nanguoyu/README.md

 ## Open to work

-- Looking for a PhD position in Edge AI.
+- Looking for a PhD position.

 ## Github status